hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_flux_configuration.html.markdown

 * `access_key` - (Optional) Specifies the plaintext access key used to securely access the S3 bucket.

-* `secret_key` - (Optional) Specifies the Base64-encoded secret key used to authenticate with the bucket source.
+* `secret_key_base64` - (Optional) Specifies the Base64-encoded secret key used to authenticate with the bucket source.

 * `tls_enabled` - (Optional) Specify whether to communicate with a bucket using TLS is enabled.
 Defaults to `true`.

-* `local_auth_ref` - (Optional) Specifies the name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.
+* `local_auth_reference` - (Optional) Specifies the name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.
 It must be between 1 and 63 characters.
 It can contain only lowercase letters, numbers, and hyphens (-).
 It must start and end with a lowercase letter or number.

 * `sync_interval_in_seconds` - (Optional) Specifies the interval at which to re-reconcile the cluster git repository source with the remote.
 Defaults to `600`.